-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0-12957 Enzon Pharmaceuticals, Inc. (Exact name of registrant as specified in its charter) Delaware22-2372868(State of incorporation)(I.R.S.
-Employer Identification No.) 20 Kingsbridge Road, Piscataway, New Jersey (Address of principal executive offices) 08854 (Zip Code) (732) 980-4500 (Registrant's telephone number, including area code) Not Applicable (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Shares of Common Stock outstanding as of July 31, 2015: 44,182,414
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the quarterly period e OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the transition period Commission file nu umber 0-12957 Enzon Pharmace (Exact name of registrant as Delaware (State of incorporation) 22-2372868 (I.R.S.
+Employer Identification No.) 20 Kingsbridge Road, Piscataway, New Jersey (Address of principal executive offices) 08854 (Zip Code) (732) 980- (Registrant's telephone numb Not Applie (Former name, former address and former fi Indicate by check mark whether the registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and pobe submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer" and "smaller reporting continuous".
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller repo orting company 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Ru ule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Shares of Common Stock outstanding as of May 6, 2015: 44,182,407

-PART I - FINANCIAL INFORMATION
+PART I - FINANCIAL INFORMATION Item 1.

-Item 1.
 Financial Statements.